Some finiteness results for groups of automorphisms of manifolds: Proofs of main results

-Recall that $\mr{Top}(n)$ denotes the topological group of homeomorphisms in the compact-open topology and $\mr{PL}(n)$ denote the simplicial group of piecewise-linear homeomorphisms.
-We recall some results about these groups.
-The first concerns the lower homotopy groups of automorphisms of $\bR^n$, see Section V.5 of \cite{kirbysiebenmann}: \begin{theorem}[Kirby-Siebenmann] Let $n \geq 5$, then we have that $\pi_i(\mr{PL}(n)/O(n)) \to \pi_i(\mr{PL}/O)$ is an isomorphism for $i \leq n+1$ and a surjection for $i=n+2$.
-We also have that \end{theorem}
+Recall that $\mr{Top}(n)$ denotes the topological group of homeomorphisms of $\bR^n$ in the compact-open topology and $\mr{PL}(n)$ denote the simplicial group of piecewise-linear homeomorphisms of $\bR^n$.
+We recall two results about these groups, the first from \cite[Section V.5]{kirbysiebenmann}: \begin{theorem}[Kirby-Siebenmann] If $n \geq 5$, then $\pi_i(\mr{PL}(n)/O(n)) \to \pi_i(\mr{PL}/O)$ is an isomorphism for $i \leq n+1$ and a surjection for $i=n+2$.
+Furthermore, there are isomorphisms \end{theorem}